 Reducing youth violence through sports & health:

-We were privileged to hear Dame Jessica Ennis-Hill DBE being interviewed by a fellow Olympian Professor Greg Whyte OBE.
+It was a privilege to hear Dame Jessica Ennis-Hill DBE being interviewed by a fellow Olympian Professor Greg Whyte OBE.
 What incredible drive and energy!
 Fabulous to see the motivation and support that her new Jennis app is giving to new mums.
 Offering professional support and advice on safe and appropriate exercise for new mums, both antenatally and postnatally.

 The importance of putting disability at the heart of our businesses: